scriptingislife/Bytes-Of-Swiss/.github/ISSUE_TEMPLATE/service-required.md

 ---
 name: Service Required
-about: Request a role that installs an application that a vulnerability requires.
+about: Request a role that installs an application required by a vulnerability.
 title: "[SERV]  \U0001F9F0 Service Required"
 labels: enhancement, role
 assignees: ''